lwzyb/SICM6A/SICM6Acodes/1. predictor/README.md

 - Run sicm6apredictor.py in the "spyder" interface of anaconda

 #Copyright:
-    The author (Wenzhong Liu ) of this software owns all copyright of the Software.
-You may use or modify the software for free, but this is limited to the academic research.
-If you want to use for commercial purposes, please contact the software author: newwenzhong@hotmail.com.
    If you use this software and methods, please cite this paper in your research results:
-  Wenzhong Liu.SICM6A:Identifying m6A Site across Species by Transposed GRU Network.£¨Submitted)
+  Wenzhong Liu.SICM6A:Identifying m6A Site across Species by Transposed GRU Network.(Submitted)